 Why Do You Need a Construction-Specific CPA?

 You might think of a CPA as an industry-experienced business advisor.
-It’s more than just taxes and high-level bookkeeping.
-They’re knowledgeable in the practices and requirements that make construction businesses profitable and healthy.
-That includes those everyday improvements that can make the difference for a company.
+It’s more than just taxes, financial analysis and high-level bookkeeping.
+They’re knowledgeable in the practices and requirements that make construction businesses profitable and healthy, offering valuable insights that general accountants may not be able to.

 To start with, a construction-specific CPA can help a contractor be more precise in their cost accounting.
 When reporting for your construction business, small mistakes over time can hurt a company down the line.
-Take, for example, overhead allocation.
-If a contractor isn’t accurately measuring how overhead impacts each job, they’re likely not getting a clear picture of the real costs on each.
-This in turn can lead to underestimates where they’re eventually unable to cover the actual costs.

-Therefore, a construction-specific CPA who knows your business can help determine what to allocate and how to do it — because one size doesn’t fit all, nor does it fit every situation.
 For example, a labor-intensive contractor may decide to allocate costs based on field hours or labor and burden costs.
 An excavator might choose to allocate based on their equipment hours.
 But it all depends on what makes sense for your company.
-A construction-specific CPA can help you make those calls.

 They can also review your books and give advice on future financial decisions based on:

-• your company’s operations
+- Your company’s operations

-• your past and current financials
+- Your past and current financials

-• and industry changes like new tax laws, material price increases and more.
+- And industry changes like new tax laws, material price increases and more.

 So now that we know what a construction-specific CPA does, how can you find one?

-How to Find a Construction-Specific CPA
+How to Find a Construction CPA

-There are a couple different routes you can take when searching for a good construction-specific CPA.
-The first may be the easiest — ask around.
-Whether you belong to local or national construction organizations or just have friends in the business, chances are someone you know is working with a construction-specific CPA or firm.
+Whether you belong to local or national construction organizations or just have friends in the business, chances are someone you know is working with a construction CPA or firm.

-However, if you don’t know anyone using a construction-specific CPA, you may be able to get some help from your construction accounting software provider.
 Many construction-specific accounting software vendors are likely to have ties to construction CPAs.
 And even while they can’t recommend specific names, they should be able to point you in the right direction.

 Lastly, you can search online CPA directories to find a CPA that meets your company’s needs.